 What is public health department accreditation?

-- The issuance of recognition of achievement of accreditation within a specified time frame by a nationally recognized entity.
+The issuance of recognition of the achievement of accreditation within a specified time frame by a nationally recognized entity.